Scalable resolvent analysis for three-dimensional flows: Test cases

 \subsection{Round turbulent jet}

-Second, a round jet is used to demonstrate the reduced cost and improved scaling of our algorithm.
-The mean flow is obtained from a large eddy simulation (LES) using the ``Charles'' compressible flow solver developed by Cascade Technologies \citep{Bresetal17, Bresetal18}, for Mach number $M = \frac{U_j}{a} = 0.4$ and Reynolds number $Re = \frac{U_jD_j}{\nu_j} = 0.45\times10^6$.
+A round jet is used to demonstrate the reduced cost and improved scaling of our algorithm.
+The mean flow is obtained from a large eddy simulation (LES) using the ``CharLES'' compressible flow solver developed by Cascade Technologies \citep{Bresetal17, Bresetal18} and recently acquired by Cadence Design Systems, for a Mach number $M = \frac{U_j}{a} = 0.4$ and Reynolds number $Re = \frac{U_jD_j}{\nu_j} = 0.45\times10^6$.
 Here, $U_j$ is the mean centerline velocity at the nozzle exit, $a$ is the ambient speed of sound, $\nu_j$ is the kinematic viscosity at the nozzle exit, and $D_j$ is the diameter of the nozzle.
 Validation of the LES simulation against experimental results and more details on the numerical setup are available in \citet{Bresetal18}.